HTMX and Alpine

 self.helper = FormHelper()

-# We defer to defining the <form> tag in the template as we will
+# We defer defining the <form> tag to the template, since we want

 self.helper.form_tag = False

-# This form layout uses Alpine to toggle the visibility of
+# Layout: Alpine is used to toggle visibility of the "value" field

 self.helper.layout = crispy.Layout(